maswiebe/maswiebe.github.io/hire-me.md

 When researchers expect their work to be scrutinized, they will put more effort into research design.
 The problem is that replication work is undervalued in academia—that's where I come in.

-Previously I have worked for Open Philanthropy and on my own projects.
+Previously I have worked for Open Philanthropy, GiveWell, and on my own projects.
 Please <!--[support me](https://www.patreon.com/michael_wiebe/) on Patreon, and -->
 [get in touch](mailto:maswiebe@gmail.com) [maswiebe[at]gmail.com] if you have research you'd like to see scrutinized (or original research you want me to do).
 You can support me on Ko-fi [here](https://ko-fi.com/michaelwiebe).